Welcome to today's edition of the Rush 24-7 podcast.

 It is a big one.

-It's actually called a Winski.
+It's actually called a Lewinsky.

 Triple Robusto.

-Okay, back to the audio sound bites.
+Okay, back to the audio soundbites.

-This again, the George Washington University Law Center during the migration policy institute's annual conference.
+This again, the George Washington University Law Center during the Migration Policy Institute's annual conference.

 Panel discussion about immigration and the Republican Party.